Believe it or not, many beginner golfers often get their gloves on the wrong hand. It can be confusing.

 Should You Wear Two Gloves?

-Some professional golfers like Tommy Gainey aka Tommy’s Two-Gloves’ have said that the reason he wears two gloves is that he is a former baseball player and as he transitioned into golf, wearing two gloves was just a natural feel for him.
+Some professional golfers like Tommy Gainey, aka Tommy’s Two-Gloves’, have said that he wears two gloves because he is a former baseball player and as he transitioned into golf, wearing two gloves was just a natural feel for him.

 However, it might not happen to everyone.
 Rather than just a personal preference, wearing one or two gloves can be whether you’re comfortable or not.
 If you do get really bad blisters or calluses on your non-glove hands, you’d probably wear two gloves.

 Oftentimes, the location can be one of the reasons why some golfers wear two gloves instead of one glove.
 For instance, if you live in a very humid area like Baltimore, your hands can easily get sweaty.

 So, no matter how you grip, the club slips.
 Another concern is the heat, where some players do have sunburn issues and skin exposure to the sun.